 Cameron says he and his team know they got a great deal along with exceptional service from SWA.
 “The SWA team are highly-motivated and highly-skilled experts of their field.
 They make it easy for their clients, and having the full team work with us was awesome.
 I’d recommend them in a second to anyone.”

 With more than three years left in their building lease, top management consulting firm Bain & Company (Bain) was already outgrowing their space.
-Managing Partner Miles Cook says, “We were a few years ahead of what we expected in terms of growth, so we had people sharing desks and overflowing in our office.”
+Senior Partner Miles Cook says, “We were a few years ahead of what we expected in terms of growth, so we had people sharing desks and overflowing in our office.”
 At the same time, with a constantly changing workforce, the company wanted to be in the best place to attract new talent, even if it meant moving out of Buckhead, their current location.
 For the sake of their business, they needed to make a change right away—not in three years’ time.
 Scotland Wright Associates (SWA) had served Bain through two prior business moves, and the company again chose SWA’s elite team to head this operation.

 “SWA certainly knows the market, and they’re thoughtful, friendly, and balanced in all their negotiations.
 They are a great partner to work with on all aspects of a move.”
 Miles Cook, Managing Partner

 SWA was determined to find the perfect solution to Bain’s needs—even if it meant manufacturing space that didn’t yet exist.
 “We have specialized needs,” Cook says.
 “Because of the way our teams work, our workforce is constantly changing.
 We can have unexpected peaks, valleys and surges, so our space has to accommodate those changes.”
 Managing Partner Michael Tucker says, “We helped them think through whether they should retrofit their current space, relocate everyone to a new space, or relocate one floor at a time.
 There were many moving parts to evaluate, and we wanted to lead them to the right real estate solution.”